dhh1128/codecraft.co/coping-with-organizational-alzheimers.md

 As an aside, your link to Steve Yegge's post spurred some productive conversation at work.
 Always nice when that happens.

----

-Paying Off Technical Debt | On Technical Debt (2014-03-17 03:59:39)

-[…] my recent post about how organizations forget technical debt, I glossed over some important details.
-When you’re in debt, you have an obligation to pay […]

----

-Tech Debt, Leverage, and Grandma's Envelope | On Technical Debt (2014-03-17 04:00:07)

-[…] my previous posts about tech debt, I focused on how we can help organizations remember their debts, and on understanding how tech debts are funded and paid […]

----

-Features are not chunks of code | Codecraft (2013-07-25 11:19:51)

-[…] What this means, in practical terms, is that, even if you can code a feature in X hours, and even if it’s a simple feature with unusually minor demands on the rest of a team, its cost is never X hours.
-All features have a carrying cost, which is the ongoing expense of keeping the feature alive and connected to the blood supply on the rest of the face, through all future incarnations.
-In this sense, features are never “done.”
-Sticking our heads in the sand to avoid this truth is a surefire way to incur tech debt, and not accounting for it with each release is a sin of omission. […]

----

-On Forests and Trees | Codecraft (2015-09-02 08:48:45)

-[…] Where code is wisely generalized, maintenance goes down, testability goes up, and it’s easy to learn a correct mental model.
-The inverse is also true: bad choices about generalization usually hide the forest behind the trees, which causes pernicious tech debt. […]